juliapampus/DataspaceConnector/docs/pages/deployment/logging.md

 the different loggers and the target outputs used within the Dataspace Connector.

-To change the logging level of the Dataspace Connector, modify the attribute `level` of the logger named `de.fraunhofer.isst.dataspaceconnector`.
+To change the logging level of the Dataspace Connector, modify the attribute `level` of the logger named `io.dataspaceconnector`.
 The different values of logging level can be found [here](https://logging.apache.org/log4j/2.x/manual/configuration.html#SystemProperties).

 ```xml